FluffyPorkBuns/portfolio/README.md

 * [GraphQL](https://graphql.org/) to pull data from [Contentful](https://www.contentful.com/) to display on the page
 * [react-helmet](https://www.npmjs.com/package/react-helmet) to add the html lang property, meta, and title tags to the html
 * [Fontsource](https://fontsource.org/) to self-host the Open Sans Google font used by the page
+* [react-svg](https://www.npmjs.com/package/react-svg) to easily import and use the SVG files for the rest of the logos as React components

 The font and color scheme for the page can be edited in `tailwind.config.js` in the root directory.